CYLALighthouse/PM-Toolkit/docs/attendance.md

 ## Understanding Causes of Student Absenteeism

 There are countless causes for a student to be absent.
-Here are some questions that can help lead a conversation to figure out how to best support your student and what they might need to come to school more often.???
+A lot of which will be very difficult to understand if we are not asking the right questions.
+Here are some questions that can help lead a conversation to figure out how to best support your student and what they might need to increase their attendance.
+Always remember to consult your PM first before talking to your student(s), just to make sure you have the best approach.

 <!-- tabs:start -->